Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Introduction

 We focus on the general setting in which no assumptions are made on the values $(y_t)_{t\geq 1}$ selected by the adversary, and the learner has no prior knowledge on the base measure, which we refer to as the \emph{agnostic} smoothed online learning setting.
 As before, the goal is to achieve low regret compared to a fixed function class $\Fcal$.

-\paragraph{Our contributions.} We answer positively to the previous question by providing a \emph{proper} algorithm \textsc{R-Cover} (Recursive Covering) based on recursive coverings that achieves the optimal regret guarantee in classification for function classes $\Fcal$ with finite VC dimension up to logarithmic factors (\cref{thm:main_thm}), and sublinear regret in regression for function classes with standard fat-shattering dimension growth (\cref{thm:main_regret_regression}).
-To the best of our knowledge, this is the first algorithm with sublinear regret guarantees for the general agnostic online learning problem without prior knowledge of the base measure.
-We note that $\textsc{R-Cover}$ also does not require the knowledge of the smoothness parameter $\sigma$.
+\paragraph{Contributions.} We answer positively to the previous question by providing a \emph{proper} algorithm \textsc{R-Cover} (Recursive Covering) that achieves the optimal regret guarantee in classification for function classes $\Fcal$ with finite VC dimension up to logarithmic factors (\cref{thm:main_thm}), and sublinear regret in regression for function classes with standard fat-shattering dimension growth (\cref{thm:main_regret_regression}).
+To the best of our knowledge, this is the first algorithm with sublinear regret guarantees for the general agnostic online learning problem without prior knowledge of the base measure. $\textsc{R-Cover}$ also does not require the knowledge of the smoothness parameter $\sigma$.

 Our main result is easiest to present for classification.
 Namely, when $\Fcal:\Xcal\to\{0, 1\}$ has VC dimension $d$, we prove that $\textsc{R-Cover}$ achieves the following regret guarantee: